Harshal4598/Optimizing-Mixed-Effect-Models-for-Improved-Performance-and-Interpretability/LOG.md

     - LMMNN - Random Intercepts
     - Complications with LMMNN Random Slopes
     - Neural Network used in LMMNN
+    - Group Meeting
 - TODO
     - [ ] Random intercepts with multiple groups
     - [ ] Continue with Random slopes?

 ## 2023-07-11 (6/4)